-Theodore Roosevelt has a great quote that sums things up: “Comparison is the thief of joy.”
-I’m least satisfied with my life when I’m too busy looking around and comparing what I see or perceive about others (which is probably not accurate 93.5% of the time anyway) with what I have, do and am.
-Comparison robs us not only of joy, but of contentment.
+I’m least satisfied with my life when I’m looking around, comparing my life with what I see or perceive about others (which is probably not accurate 93.5% of the time anyway).

-“I took a mental health day today to grade and catch up on life and sanity.
-I stopped in at Target to return that shirt that’s been sitting in my passenger seat for 29 days and saw SO MANY people there.
-Don’t you people have jobs?
-How are you at Target browsing casually around at 1 p.m. on a Wednesday?!”
+Me: “I was off work today and stopped in at Target to return that shirt that’s been sitting in my passenger seat for 29 days.
+I saw SO MANY people there.
+Don’t these people have jobs?
+How are they at Target browsing casually around at 1 p.m. on a Wednesday?!”